 When accuracy is critical, always double-check your conversions, especially in scientific or medical contexts.
 Even a small error in measurement can have significant consequences.

-For example, when preparing a chemical solution in a lab, ensure that you have accurately converted the required volume from gallons to ounces to avoid mistakes that could affect the experiment.
+As an example, when preparing a chemical solution in a lab, check that you have accurately converted the required volume from gallons to ounces to avoid mistakes that could affect the experiment.

 FAQ